krugerk/beeminder-apidocs/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
 400 | Bad Request
-401 | Unauthorized -- Wrong / missing key.
+401 | Unauthorized &mdash; Wrong / missing key.
 (Check your parameter name?)
-404 | Not Found -- Couldn't find that resource, or path requested.
+404 | Not Found &mdash; Couldn't find that resource, or path requested.
-406 | Not Acceptable -- Check the format of your params?
+406 | Not Acceptable &mdash; Check the format of your params?
-500 | Internal Server Error -- We had a problem with our server.
+500 | Internal Server Error &mdash; We had a problem with our server.
 Try again later.
-503 | Service Unavailable -- We're temporarily offline for maintenance.
+503 | Service Unavailable &mdash; We're temporarily offline for maintenance.
 Please try again later.